Hybrid manufacturing workflow combining industrial 3D printing and CNC machining for production components

 In practice, Forge Labs evaluates total landed cost: machine hours, finishing, inspection, logistics, and risk.
 The economics often trend toward AM for prototype through bridge production, and CNC for validated geometry at scale.
 The crossover point depends on tolerance bands and whether geometry requires multi-step fixturing.

-When to Choose Each Path
+When to Prioritize Each Process

 Bias Toward 3D Printing When